orbitalquark/textadept/docs/manual.md

 ### Compiling
 ---

-Textadept is a bit unusual in that building it is only supported on Linux and BSD, or within a [Docker][] [image][].
+Textadept is a bit unusual in that building it is only supported on Linux, or within a [Docker][] [image][].
 The application is cross-compiled for Windows and macOS from Linux.
 While it is certainly possible to compile Textadept natively on those platforms, it is simply not supported in any official capacity.

 #### Requirements

-The requirements for compiling Textadept on Linux or BSD should be readily available from a package manager.
+The requirements for compiling Textadept on Linux should be readily available from a package manager.
 The requirements for cross-compiling Textadept for Windows from Linux should also be easily obtainable.

 Linux requirements: